ThijsRay/CS4415-Sustainable-Software-Engineering/project1/blogpost.md

 Conclusion:
 How many kilometers can we ride if we do a 1000 page loads?
 --->

+Would you like to reproduce the work we did?
+Use the following package of code we used to get this data.

 Written by: Katja Schmahl & Thijs Raymakers & Jeffrey Bouman